 Tax payment extension

-- Taxpayers carrying on a business are eligible to request an extraordinary payment extension for certain taxes, i.e. personal income tax, corporate tax, value added tax (VAT) and payroll taxes, for a period of three months.
+- Qualifying taxpayers carrying on a business are eligible to request an extraordinary payment extension for certain taxes, e.g. personal income tax, corporate tax, value added tax (VAT) and payroll tax, for a period of three months.

 - Upon receipt of the taxpayer's request for a payment extension, the tax authorities will immediately halt collection measures for the taxes concerned.

 - Contrary to the Dutch government's announcement of 17 March 2020, the State Secretary for Finance stated in a letter of 19 March 2020 that taxpayers requesting the extraordinary three-month payment extension would not be required to provide a third-party statement substantiating their need for the extension.

 - For personal income tax, corporate tax, VAT and payroll tax, a single application for the extension covers all current and upcoming tax payments (an application can be filed if a taxpayer has received at least one assessment for these taxes).
 For other types of taxes, a separate application should be filed.

 - For all taxes, the three-month payment extension starts to run on the date on which the (first) application is submitted.
 The extension is not prolonged by the submission of additional applications or the issuance of subsequent tax assessments.

 - Taxpayers can apply for an additional extension on top of the initial three-month period, but only if they are able to adequately substantiate their request (and, if the total tax due exceeds EUR 20,000, a third-party statement is required).

 - For the time being, the Dutch tax authorities will not impose any penalties for the late payment of taxes, and any penalties already established need not be paid.

 - Applications for the extraordinary tax payment extension may be filed online or sent to the address found here, no later than 1 October 2020.